 Nobody can see the big picture yet.
 There are no clearly defined slots to fit in to.

-Our most important job right now is to stay safe, reserve our energy, and not beat ourselves up if we’re not pushing to get things done.
+Our most important job right now is to stay safe and reserve our energy, and not beat ourselves up if we’re not pushing to get things done.